High-Throughput Secure Multiparty Computation with an Honest Majority in Various Network Settings: Introduction

-The three-party setting in semi-honest SS-based protocols is of special interest due to its low bandwidth requirements.
-This setting allows using certain information-theoretic security techniques not applicable to two-party computation \cite{InformationTheory}.
-Likewise, the four-party setting in SS-based protocols is of special interest for malicious security with one corruption.
-This setting allows exploiting redundancy of secretly shared values to efficiently verify the correctness of exchanged messages.
-These properties of 3-PC and 4-PC protocols can be utilized in the client-server model \cite{Client-server}.
-Here, three or four fixed computation nodes (servers) perform a computation for any number of input parties (clients).
+MPC protocols can be secure against semi-honest and malicious adversaries~\cite{ISCI:ZhaoZZCGLT19}.
+A semi-honest adversary tries to break the privacy of the protocol.
+In contrast, a malicious adversary may try to break both the privacy and the correctness of the protocol by arbitrarily deviating from the protocol.
+Another important aspect of an MPC protocol is the maximum number of parties the adversary is allowed to corrupt.
+MPC protocols that can tolerate more than half of the participating parties are in the dishonest-majority class, while protocols that can tolerate less than half of the parties are in the honest-majority class.
+Typically, honest-majority protocols achieve significantly lower communication complexity than dishonest-majority ones.

-Some protocols make use of a preprocessing phase.
-This phase is typically independent of any inputs from the parties and only requires constant communication rounds.
-The online phase on the other hand requires all parties to first secretly share their inputs.
-During the online phase, the parties then consume data received in the preprocessing phase and evaluate the circuit in multiple communication rounds that scale linearly with the circuit's multiplicative depth.
+Over the recent years, there has been a significant interest in fast and lightweight SS-based honest-majority MPC protocols for both the semi-honest \cite{FCW:KerLauRan16,CCSW:CCPS19,CCS:AFLNO16} and malicious adversaries \cite{USENIX:Dalskov0K21,NDSS:KotiPRS22,NDSS:PatSur20,USENIX:KPPS21,PETS:ByaliCPS20,NDSS:ChaRacSur20}.
+In the semi-honest setting, the 3PC~\cite{FCW:KerLauRan16, CCS:AFLNO16, CCS:MohRin18, CCSW:CCPS19} protocols that tolerate up to one corruption are particularly relevant due to their low bandwidth requirements.
+This setting allows the use of information-theoretic security techniques not applicable to two-party computation~\cite{BOOK:CDN2015}.
+Likewise, for malicious corruption, the 4PC~\cite{PETS:ByaliCPS20,USENIX:KPPS21,USENIX:Dalskov0K21,NDSS:ChaRacSur20} protocols are of particular interest as they allow exploiting the redundancy of secretly shared values to efficiently verify the correctness of exchanged messages, when compared with their 3PC counterparts.
+These properties of 3PC and 4PC protocols can also be utilized in the outsourced computation model~\cite{FC:DDNNT16}, where three or four fixed computation nodes perform a computation for any number of input parties.